BalasaiAnish/PyTorchFasterRCNN/README.md

 ## OpenCV
 OpenCV or Open Source Computer Vision is an open source library developed by the intel corporation.
 It has widespread use in both research and academia.
 Here it has been used to capture video from the webcam, perform pre processing on the taken images, and to display the output images with bounding boxes and labels.

+## Uses
+This project was made to demonstrate how to perform transfer learning and apply it in the context of object recognition.
+For a varety of uses, pre trained models help save time, resources, and are more efficient in terms of computation.
+These models also don't sacrifice usability as they are extremely felxible and can be adpated to a wide variety of tasks with little to no changes.
+Completing this project helped me understand the ins and outs of object detecion, image processing, and the Faster RCNN algorithm.